Aiven-Open/klaw/README.md

 ## Support

-Glad to discuss, if you are looking for professional support.
+Glad to discuss, if you are looking for any support.

 ## Colloboration